dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 This is my seventh android project following the instructions of Marty Stepp on Stanford University, course CS 193A: Android App Development, Winter 2017. https://web.stanford.edu/class/cs193a/index.shtml

-:beetle: Genymotion Bug: I've got a few error messages (see readme.md)
+# :beetle: Genymotion Bug:
-      and the sound couldn't start so,
+I've got a few error messages
-      the problem has been fixed using the native Google AVD.
+and the sound couldn't start so, the problem has been fixed using the native Google AVD.

 Genymotion error messages:
 ```